bytecodealliance/bytecodealliance.org/_posts/2024-12-17-wasmtime-portability.md

 portability.

 WebAssembly has a lot going for it.
-It has a [formal specification] that is developed in an open, collaborative [standards process] by browser, hardware, and language toolchain vendors, among others.
+It has a [formal specification] that is developed in an open, collaborative [standards process] by browser, runtime, hardware, and language toolchain vendors, among others.
 It's [sandboxed], so a Wasm program cannot access any resource you don't explicitly give it access to, leading to the development of [standard Wasm APIS][WASI] based on capabilities-based security.
 It is [designed] such that, after compilation to native code, it can be executed at near-native speeds.
 And, even if there is